What The Font?!

 In our daily lives there are so many things that we don’t put any thought into.
 We see something and accept it as is.
 We don’t think about what decisions contributed to the solution before our eyes.
 Look at the bottom of your shoes.
 No, really, actually look at them.
 If you are comfortable with the person next to you, take a look at theirs too.
 The soles of these shoes are going to be different, some more drastically than others.
 You don’t care why, because you can still walk in your shoes.
 The only time you would care is if they don’t feel right, or if they aren’t doing their job.
 But here’s the thing, people have put serious thought into every little aspect of your shoes.

 While shoes and fonts are completely different, the idea remains the same.
 You see an end result—absolute functionality—rather than components that work together.
 At the end of the day, people will read your words (hopefully) and no one will stop and admire your font choice.
-I guarantee if you use the wrong one though, people will take notice.
+I guarantee if you use the wrong one though, people will be saying “what the font”.

 Fonts have personality, more than you may realize.

 Some are professional businessmen, and others might be the class-clown from middle school (I’m looking at you Comic-Sans).